briandorian/classic-arcade-game/README.md

 ## How to Run the game

-Access to https://briandorian.github.io/ and start pressing the arrow keys to move.
+Access to https://briandorian.github.io/classic-arcade-game/ and start pressing the arrow keys to move.
 Once you have crossed the water, a modal will show congratulating you , you then only need to click on the backdrop or press ESC key.
 If you collide with a bug, the player will reappear at the initial position.

-## Contributing
+## License

 This project is under MIT License.
+For more info, please check the LICENSE.md file.